 Welcome to Red Hat Connect for Technology Partners.
-This guide provides instructions on how to create certified operators.
-The purpose of this guide is to develop and test the functionality of your operator.
+This guide provides instructions on the changes needed in your operator to become a certified operator.
+For more information on Building your Operator please visit: Operator-SDK.
+The purpose of this guide is to help further develop and test the functionality of your operator.
 Once testing is complete you can complete certification by going to our Partner Guide.

 Before you get started, make sure you go through the Pre-Requisites section.